smartface/sf-playground/README.md

 Welcome to the world of mobility!
 Smartface Team.

-## Build or watch workspace in your computer
+## Build or watch a workspace in a computer
 - Watch Mode
 ``` npm run watch```
 - Transpile and Build Workspace